 Barre is professor emeritus.
 He is known world-wide for his folklore research, which includes Navajo folklore and healing, ballads, and Japanese stories.
 He has published numerous books and articles, including The Dynamics of Folklore; Morning Dew and Roses: Nuance, Metaphor and Meaning in Folksongs; Ghosts and the Japanese: Cultural Experience in Japanese Death Legends; and The Anguish of Snails: Native American Folklore in the West, among others.
 Contact Barre via email.

-Randy is Fife Folklore Curator and oral history specialist at Utah State University's Special Collections and Archives.
+Randy is folklore curator and oral history specialist at Utah State University's Special Collections and Archives.
 Along with managing the world-renowned Fife Folklore Archives, she directs USU's community-based fieldwork projects, bringing the voice of diverse peoples from the Inter-Mountain West into the Archives.
-At present, she is completing work on the Central Utah Project Oral History effort, Utah's largest water project.
-Other fieldwork efforts include: Ranch Family Documentation Project, Logan Canyon Land Use Management Oral History Collection, Latino/Latina Voices Project and Latino/a Voices Project Digital Collection, USU Veterans History Project, and Living Traditions of the Bear River Area.
+Recent fieldwork efforts include the award winning Latino/Latina Voices Project, Central Utah Water Project, and Ranch Family Documentation Project.
 Contact Randy via email.